 Solve challenging factory applications or add sensing to existing industrial systems.
-Banner's Wireless Q45 Sensors are the first self-contained wireless standard photoelectric sensor solution designed for your most challenging control and monitoring applications.
+Banner's Wireless Q45 Sensors are the first self-contained wireless standard sensor solution designed for your most challenging control and monitoring applications.

 The following Gateways are designed to work with the Wireless Q45 Sensors.
 DIP switches allow the user to select one of the defined I/O mapping configurations to automatically map the Wireless Q45 Sensors to the Gateway.

 Antenna Cable, RG58, RP-SMA to RP-SMAF,

 Power Supply, 24 V, 1.0 Amp, DIN Rail

 DIN Rail Bracket for small -B2Q Gateway Board Module